Skip to content

 Can Claude Code run on Termux?

 Technically, yes.
 You install Node.js with pkg install nodejs git, then npm install -g @anthropic-ai/claude-code, then add a shell alias because the npm package does not currently ship a global CLI entry point.
-The official native installer does not work on Termux because of Android ABI incompatibilities, a community repo exists specifically to document the workaround.
+The official native installer does not work on Termux for a specific reason: the Claude binary is dynamically linked against glibc while Termux uses Android's Bionic libc, and Anthropic does not ship an android-arm64 build (tracked in anthropics/claude-code Issue #20778).
+A community repo documents the npm + alias workaround.
 It runs.
 It is not a smooth experience.

 Why does Termux crash on Android 12 with "[Process completed (signal 9)]"?